 No. That’s one of the great things about using an IUD.
 If you decide you want to get pregnant, all you have to do is schedule an appointment for the IUD to be removed.
 Afterward, if you don’t have any other issues that could affect your fertility you should be able to get pregnant.

 Can I Still Use Tampons After Getting an IUD?

 Yes.
-It won’t change the IUD at all, and it won’t limit the IUD’s effectiveness.
+You’ll need to wait about 24 hours after getting your IUD to use a tampon.
+But it won’t change the IUD at all, and it won’t limit the IUD’s effectiveness.
 Don’t worry about dislodging the strings, either.